beginDevSci/longitudinal-dev/content/guides/lgcm-pilot.md

 | Follow-up 4 | Month 24 | 24 |

 Now slope = change per **month**.
 Rescale for interpretability if needed (e.g., divide by 12 for slope = change per year).

 ---

+## Common Pitfalls

+Before applying LGCM to your data, be aware of these frequent misinterpretations.

+### "Everyone improved" (ignoring slope variance)

+**Mistake:** Mean slope = 2, so you conclude everyone improved.

+**Reality:** If slope SD = 2, roughly 16% have slopes ≤ 0 (no improvement or decline).
+Always report variance alongside the mean—individual differences are the point of LGCM.

+### "High starters declined" (misreading intercept-slope correlation)

+**Mistake:** Negative I-S correlation means people who started high got worse.

+**Reality:** Negative correlation means high starters *grew slower*, not that they declined.
+To determine direction, combine the correlation with the slope mean.
+If mean slope = 3 and r = -0.30, high starters still improved—just less steeply.

+### Confusing the average trajectory with individual patterns

+**Mistake:** "The model shows steady linear improvement"—implying everyone follows this pattern.

+**Reality:** The mean trajectory summarizes the group, but individual trajectories can look wildly different.
+Some people may decline while the average rises.
+Plot individual trajectories (spaghetti plots) alongside the mean to avoid overgeneralizing.

+### Assuming good fit proves the model is "correct"

+**Mistake:** RMSEA < .06 and CFI > .95, so the linear model must be the true data-generating process.

+**Reality:** Good fit means the model is *plausible*, not *correct*.
+Multiple models can fit the same data.
+Good fit doesn't rule out nonlinear patterns, omitted variables, or alternative specifications.
+Always compare alternative models (quadratic, piecewise) rather than accepting the first one that fits.

+### Misinterpreting the intercept after recentering

+**Mistake:** You recenter time at midpoint (loadings: -2, -1, 0, 1, 2) but interpret the intercept as "baseline."

+**Reality:** The intercept always refers to where time = 0 in your coding.
+After midpoint centering, the intercept represents expected score at Wave 3, not Wave 1.
+Match your interpretation to your time coding—or you'll misattribute effects to the wrong time point.

+---